Brett Leatherman

-Brett Leatherman is an American law enforcement official who serves as Assistant Director of the Federal Bureau of Investigation’s (FBI) Cyber Division.
-He previously served as Deputy Assistant Director for Cyber Operations and director of the FBI-led National Cyber Investigative Joint Task Force (NCIJTF).
+Brett Leatherman is an American law enforcement official who serves as Assistant Director of the Federal Bureau of Investigation (FBI)'s Cyber Division, a position he has held since June 2025.
+A career FBI special agent with more than two decades of service, he previously served as Deputy Assistant Director for Cyber Operations and director of the FBI-led National Cyber Investigative Joint Task Force.
+As Assistant Director, he leads the FBI's domestic cyber investigations and the bureau's response to state-sponsored intrusions attributed to China, Russia, Iran, and North Korea, as well as ransomware and other cybercrime threats.
+He is also an adjunct professor at Georgetown University's Walsh School of Foreign Service.